The Easiest Way To Learn How To File For Divorce

 Perhaps the messiest part of a divorce is figuring out what you'll divide.
 If you live in a house, you can't just saw the home in two and take one half with you.
 You can't share custody of your pets or possessions.
 And when it comes to children, it's hard to figure out who should get custody and when.

 Come up with a plan, though.
 It doesn't have to be firm; it can just be a rough sketch.
 Perhaps you can agree with your partner to reach a compromise.
 The best divorce is amicable and fair to both parties, but we understand that this is not always the case.

 When you get a divorce, you'll need to find yourself an attorney.
 Look up the best attorney in your local area, preferably one who will give you a free consultation, and take them up on that offer.
 Bring in all the documentation you can and see what they can do for you.
 You don't have to use them right away, but having one is a good step.

 What if you don't have a lawyer?
-In most states, it is possible for you to file for a divorce without a lawyer, but it's more difficult.
+You can file for a divorce without a lawyer in most states, but it's more difficult.
 You'll need a good understanding of the state's laws, and it may be harder to represent yourself in divorce court.
 This is only recommended when you don't have any money to spare, which is understandable, especially if you weren't the breadwinner in the relationship.

 Types Of Divorces

 If you've never looked into a divorce, you may imagine there's just one way to separate from your partner.
 However, there are four main types of divorces, which we'll cover.